-21. The home LA area should not be used as a catchment.
+22. The whole of the home LA area should not be used as a catchment.
 There is case law - known as the Greenwich Judgement - that states that pupils should not be treated less favourably in admissions just because they live outside the home local authority.
 In practice, this means that a catchment area or areas that align with the home local authority's boundary and lead to those living within the LA having higher priority for admission than those living outside, would be likely to breach the Greenwich Judgement.